bo3b/3Dmigoto/Far Cry 4/README.md

 4. If using a recent driver version >= 347.09, press ctrl+alt+F11 in game to disable compatibility mode

 5. Set shadow quality to High or lower, I haven't fixed the higher quality shaders yet
+6. Disable anti-aliasing.
+SMAA may create artefacts while moving, other options have totally broken shadows.